 Twelve Labs is an API-first platform.
 You upload video to their cloud, their models (Marengo for search, Pegasus for generation) process it, and you query results programmatically via REST API or Python/Node.js SDKs.
 It's infrastructure for developers building video-aware applications.

 FrameQuery has two separate products.
-The desktop app is for end users — install it, point it at footage, search visually.
+The desktop app is for end users: install it, point it at footage, search visually.
 No code.
-The FrameQuery API is a separate cloud service with REST endpoints and SDKs, offering usage-based pricing for developers who want to integrate video indexing, transcription, scene detection, object detection, and diarisation into their own tools.
+The FrameQuery API is a separate cloud service with REST endpoints and SDKs, offering usage-based pricing for developers who want to integrate video indexing, transcription, scene detection, object detection, and diarization into their own tools.
 The API covers all features except face and voice recognition.

-Twelve Labs charges per minute of video indexed at $0.033/minute, with a free tier of 600 minutes per month.
+Twelve Labs charges per minute of video indexed at $0.042/minute, with a one-time free allowance of 600 minutes (indexes expire after 90 days).
 This pay-as-you-go model works well for developers who need flexible scaling.
-For 50 hours of footage, that's roughly $99/month.
+For 50 hours of footage, that's roughly $126/month.

-Both platforms offer multimodal video search — visual content, faces, objects, and transcripts.
+Both platforms offer multimodal video search covering visual content, objects, and transcripts.
 Twelve Labs gives developers fine-grained control: you can choose embedding models, tune search parameters, and build custom classification pipelines.
 Their Pegasus model also supports video-to-text generation.
+Neither Twelve Labs nor the FrameQuery API offer face or voice recognition; those features are exclusive to the FrameQuery desktop app.

-Twelve Labs requires uploading video to their cloud for processing, where your footage remains on their servers.
-FrameQuery takes a different approach: only lightweight proxy files are uploaded for AI processing, and those proxies are deleted immediately after.
-Your original footage is never uploaded, and the search index lives locally on your machine.
+Twelve Labs requires uploading video to their cloud for indexing, where your footage remains on their servers.
+FrameQuery takes a different approach: frames and audio are extracted on your device and sent for analysis, then discarded the moment analysis completes.
+Your originals never leave your machine, and the search index lives locally on your machine.
 Once indexed, search is entirely offline.
 This makes FrameQuery a strong choice for sensitive content, NDA-protected projects, or workflows where you want to control your data.

 Both offer strong multimodal video search including visual content, faces, and transcripts.
 Twelve Labs provides access to their Marengo and Pegasus models with options for custom fine-tuning, which gives developers more control.
 FrameQuery's search is optimized for the desktop experience with millisecond local results and native support for 50+ professional video formats.
 The quality is comparable; the difference is in how you access it.